What are scenario-based interview questions?

 Keep in mind that if the situation or scenario-based question is hypothetical (‘how would you…’) you can still answer it using a real life example from your past.

-Similarly, if the interviewer asks you to ‘give me an example when you faced this situation…’ it’s ok to reply with a hypothetical example, if you don’t have a relevant story to share from past experience.
+Similarly, if the interviewer asks you to ‘give me an example when you faced this situation…' it's ok to reply with hypothetical scenarios, if you don't have a relevant story to share from past experience.

-Ideally, interviewers should use clear scoring criteria to keep things objective and consistent when evaluating answers in scenario based interviews.
+Ideally, interviewers should use clear scoring criteria to keep things objective and consistent when evaluating candidate responses in scenario based interviews.

 We also have a range of articles covering interviews for specific professions, including: